cvillanue/ChromaChords/README.md

 Arduino, Edge Impulse, TensorFlow, C++

 Installation and Setup:
-Detailed instructions for installing and setting up the project locally can be found in the README.
+Detailed instructions for installing and setting up the project locally can be found in the SETUP Folder.
 You also can clone the project here: https://studio.edgeimpulse.com/public/251605/latest

 Usage: